 Dr. Oracle 21 Stay A-Thera Cleansing Foam

-Thanks to its oil-dissolving ability, salicylic acid is a great pick to deep cleanse your pores after spending the day wearing a mask.
-It also has tea tree and sage extract that can help with your maskne problem.
+Thanks to its oil-dissolving ability, salicylic acid is an excellent pick to deep cleanse your pores after spending the day wearing a mask.
+It also has tea tree and sage extract to help with your maskne problem.

 COSRX Low pH Good Morning Gel Cleanser